Planning a summer wedding -- eek, it's 2018 and time to get serious. Here's some advice from a seasoned pro, Rachel of Manette Gracie Events.

 First things First:

 If by chance you haven’t picked your date yet, start by looking at venues in your aesthetic and budget and ask them what they still have open in your preferred month.
 Some may have had cancellations or date changes to free up prime Saturday dates, but if you look at Fridays or Sundays as options they have a higher likelihood of being available.
 Or, if your dream venue is just a bit out of budget, consider looking at a weekday for your event as they are usually less expensive and more freely available than weekends.

 Once you’ve got the time and place, ask your venue contact if they have a list of preferred vendors they could supply you.
-This can both help narrow down the plethora of options, as well as ease some of the planning process since you’ll know the companies on that list are familiar with the of the ins and outs of the space, as well as any limitations that the venue may have.
+This can both help narrow down the plethora of options, as well as ease some of the planning process since you’ll know the companies on that list are familiar with the ins and outs of the space, as well as any limitations that the venue may have.

 Picking your remaining vendors is where that prioritizing piece comes back in to play: pick what’s most important to you and then taper your list down from there to fill in your Must Haves first.

 Are you and your fiance foodies and not overly concerned about the florals?
 Check out caterers first and then stop to smell the roses later on.
 Looking for an awesome dance party and not worried if your cake is done up to the nines?
 Talk to the mix-masters before thinking about sweet treats.